yonashub/open-synthesis/README.md

 ## Platform Design Principles

-The platform will host the analysis of politically sensitive topics.
+The platform will host analysis of politically sensitive topics.
 Therefore, its design must strike a balance between freedom of speech, safety, and productivity.
 More specific concerns include:

 * Open-Source Licensing and Governance